 PhD Research on Sea Turtles

-I am a second year Marine Biology PhD student with Texas A&M University doing research on sea turtles in Costa Rica.
+I am a third year Marine Biology PhD student with Texas A&M University doing research on sea turtles in Costa Rica.

 This sea turtle is just one example of many.

 No biologist, regardless of his or her location, is actively seeking out injured wildlife as seen in my video.
 But we are on the front-lines of reality looking at thousands of animals and we are consistently witnessing the by-products of human consumerism, and its consequences.

 There are many more things we want to do and CAN do, but funding is difficult to come by, and there are consequences to this fact.

 People forget that in order to protect any species effectively, this protection must be based on observations of the species' biology, ecology, and behaviour.

 Many people asked me how they could support my work after seeing the video or where they could donate and it inspired me to launch this campaign to ask for funding to continue my research to reveal the secrets of sea turtles and protect them and their habitat.